vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - Add your thoughts to our word cloud.
-- Question: Who can test for accessibility improvements?
+- Question: How can you test for accessibility improvements?
-- Answer: Anyone who is willing to
+- Answer: On the following slides

 ---